Population specific resources

 - Socio-economic disadvantage

-- Feeling disconnected from ones community
+- Feeling disconnected from one's community

 - Loss of identity loss